barryclark/jekyll-now/_posts/2017/2017-07-02-The-Captain-is-Dead-Review.md

   - aeg
   - the captain is dead
 layout: post
-description: "Heroes & Tricks is colorful and full of character, but fell a bit flat."
+description: "The Captain is Dead, and you'll most likely be too in this excellent cooperative game."
 featured: thecaptainisdead.jpg
 author: robk
 published: true